Is there a limit to how often women should shave?

 The best indicator it’s time for a new blade is dullness.
 If your razor blade pulls at your hair, feels rough on your skin or you notice more skin irritation than normal post-shave, it’s time to replace it.
 How frequently you need to change your blades really depends on how frequently you’re shaving.
 Most women get their best shave when:

 |Every other day||Every 2 to 3 weeks|

 |Twice a week||Every 4 to 6 weeks|

-Your hair texture and shaving frequency impact the longevity of your razor blade, but correct care can help keep your blades fresh and sharp for longer.
+Your hair texture and shaving frequency impact the longevity of your razor blade, but cleaning your razor properly can help keep your blades fresh and sharp for longer.